tomasvana10/commits2pdf/README.md

 <br>**Clone the repo you want to document on-demand**:
 ```
-c2p -O tomasvana10 -fc some_repo_name
+c2p tomasvana10 -fc some_repo_name
 ```
 _Explanation_: Create the repo you have specified and make the PDF.
 This repo is always cloned into the current working directory.
 <br><br>
 ## PDF Generation implementations
 ### pycairo (gen1)
-- **Positives**
-  - Fast
++ Fast
-- **Negatives**
+- Looks like crap
-  - Not scalable
+- No hyperlinks, therefore the entire link to a commit's diff is displayed
-  - Occasional rendering inconsistencies
+- Occasional bugs in rendering
-  - Not as good looking at the other generation implementations
-  - No hyperlinks
-- **Sample use case**: You want to quickly generate a large amount of commits and do not care about the sizing of the PDF.

 ### fpdf (gen2a)
-- **Positives**
-  - Fast
++ Fast
-  - Scalable
-  - Detailed title page
++ Can be scaled with the `-sc <float>` argument
-  - Sleek design
++ Sleek design
-  - Hyperlinks
-  - Saves metadata
-- **Negatives**
++ Information title page
++ Contains hyperlinks
++ Stores PDF metadata
-  - Inconsistent page breaks in some cases due to the difficulty of precalculating the height of a commit, a general limitation with this generation method.
+- Inconsistent page breaks, a general limitation with FPDF when trying to fit as many whole commits on a single page
-- **Sample use case**: You do not mind if your PDF has occasionally inconsistent spacing, but you want a nice design that can be generated very fast.

 ### fpdf (gen2b - Default)
-- **Positives**
-   - Same as gen2a but with consistent page breaks that do not leave any whitespace.
++ Same as gen2a but with perfectly accurate page breaking
-- **Negatives**
-  - Slow when generating large
+- Slow when generating large amounts of commits (generally, it is a good idea to switch to gen2a when drawing over 5000 commits)
-- **Sample use case**: You want to visualise a relatively small amount of commits in a PDF that is sleek and consistently-designed.

 <br><br>
 ## Gallery
 **gen1 title page**<br>